go-sphere/sphere/README.md

 | `app`      | Start the multi server, api, dashboard and bot |
 | `config`   | Configuration cli tool                         |
 | `storage`  | Storage cli tool                               |

+You can fork this project and modify the code in internal and cmd to implement your own business logic.
+Please do not modify the code in pkg.
+If necessary, please raise an issue or PR.

+Alternatively, you can import this project in go mod and implement your own business logic in your project.

+### License

+**Sphere**  is released under the MIT license.
+See [LICENSE](LICENSE) for details.